Skip to navigation Skip to content

 Legal fees

 Private arbitration, where you and your partner present your case to an independent arbitrator, can be less expensive than pursuing your divorce through the courts.
-Private arbitration can cost anywhere between $4,000 and $8,000 per day.
-Depending on how quickly your divorce can be resolved, this could mean a considerable savings compared to litigation.
+Private arbitration could cost anywhere between $4,000 and $8,000 per day.
+Depending on how quickly your divorce can be resolved, this could mean considerable savings compared to litigation.

 Other costs

-There may also be costs related to your child custody arrangements – if you are not the primary carer for your children, you may need to pay child support to your former partner as part of your settlement.
+There can also be costs related to your child custody arrangements – if you are not the primary carer for your children, you may need to pay child support to your former partner as part of your settlement.

 Managing the cost of a divorce